qsharp-community/qsharp-community.github.io/_posts/2020-06-23-Durr_Hoyer_Post_1.md

 The Dürr-Høyer algorithm would find the minimum in 3 steps.
 We can understand this effecieny as the Big-O.
 The Big-O essentially means the run time of the program will increase as the table size grows.
-Dürr and Høyer propose an ensemble of quantum algorithms in order to find the minimum of an unsorted table with a 50% success rate.
+Dürr and Høyer propose a quantum algorithms in order to find the minimum of an unsorted table with a 50% success rate.
 This success rate is bounded by the Big-O.
 If we decide to alleviate this Big-O the probability of finding the minimum increases.
 Essentialy if we let the algorithm run for longer than the time it takes to guarantee a 50% success rate, we will get a success rate greater than 50 %.